 Brandon Rep. Andrew Learned said the original birth certificate requirement would penalize adopted children who don’t have an original birth certificate.
 Learned asked for the bill to be tabled until the issue could be sorted out, which Tuck declined to do.

-“I really wish we had a chance to work this out before we had to be on microphones talking about it, because I think it’s a really important issue that’s going to affect a lot of kids across the state of Florida,” Learned said.
+“I really wish we had a chance to work this out before we had to be on microphones talking about it, because I think it’s a really important issue that’s going to affect a lot of kids across the state of Florida,” Learned said while debating on the House floor.

 Rep. Carlos Guillermo Smith offered two amendments to what he called Tuck’s “11th-hour” amendment.
 Guillermo Smith’s amendments, neither of which passed, would have kept some pathways for transgender athletes to compete in women’s and girls’ sports.

-LGBTQ advocacy groups seemed incensed at the Florida House Wednesday.
-Gina Duncan, Equality Florida Director of Transgender Equality, released a statement during debate on the amendment.
+LGBTQ advocacy groups quickly issued statements condemning the amendment shortly after it was revealed Wednesday.
+Gina Duncan, Equality Florida Director of Transgender Equality, released a statement while debate was still occurring on the House floor.

 “In the 11th hour of the 2021 legislative session, Florida lawmakers are still hellbent on passing this discriminatory bill,” Duncan said.
 “Despite hearing the voices of trans kids and their families time and time again, extremists in the legislature have made it their mission to make trans children pawns in their culture war.
 Now, instead of being open about their bigotry, they are negotiating the future of anti-LGBTQ discrimination in smoke-filled back rooms and attempting to attach this amendment to a completely unrelated bill.”